-Medium term planning (Appendix 3) is the planning which is completed by the class teacher to show the lessons within a unit or theme.
-It should clarify sequence of learning objectives across the term and use these too interactively to engage children in achieving the knowledge and skills identified.
-The learning objectives on these plans will be taken directly from the long term plan or reflect a need identified by the class teacher's assessment for learning.
+Termly Overview Planner (Appendix 2) is the planning which is completed by the class teachers to show the lessons within a unit or theme.
+It clarifies learning objectives across the term within each subject taught.
+The learning objectives on these plans will be taken directly from the long-term plan or reflect a need identified by the class teacher's assessment for learning.